eristoddle/WSO2-Docker-Compose/examples/README.md

 ### Projects

 - Start by creating a Multi Maven Project to hold the subprojects.
 The one in this project consists only of the pom.xml file in the Wso2Examples folder.
 This will be the parent of the projects it contains.
 Make no other projects parents. (i.e I made the Capp project a parent of the config project.
 Messed me up for about an hour while the project wouldn't compile.)
-- Each MM project will have a Capp project to wrap up everything in a deployable Carbon app.
+- Each MM project will have at least one Capp project to wrap up everything in a deployable Carbon app.
 This project is in the EsbConfigCappExample folder.
 Again, this is not a parent project.
-- Each MM project will have one or multiple other artifact projects that will be included in the Capp.
+- Each MM project will have one or multiple other artifact projects that will be included in a Capp.
 This project is the EsbConfigExample folder.
+- Each Capp and artifact project will target a specific WSO2 server type (i.e. ESB, BRS), so a Multi Module Project could have more than one Capp when functionality touches more than one WSO2 application.

 SEE link 1 in further reading.